MOHSINMIR29/stopwatch1/README.md

-#STOPWATCH
+#Stopwatcch

-This is the simple project of stopwatch.
+#This is the simple project of stopwatch.